nazarchukdana/distributed-averaging-system/README.md

 ## Contributors
 - **Author:** Dana Nazarchuk
-- Crated as a school project for Polish Japanese Academy of Information Technologies
+- Created as a school project for Polish Japanese Academy of Information Technologies